phairlab/berta-ai-scribe/README.md

 ### Language Model Services

-The application supports four language model providers:
+The application supports five language model providers:

 1. **Ollama** (Default): Local open-source models (any models available in `ollama list`)
 2. **OpenAI**: GPT-4o via OpenAI API
 3. **AWS Bedrock**: Meta Llama 3.3 70B, Llama 3.1 405B/70B, Claude 3.7 Sonnet
 4. **VLLM**: Self-hosted inference server for large models
+5. **LM Studio**: Local inference with user-friendly GUI and model management

 The system will automatically use the best available model based on your configuration.
 For the local deployment we will be using gpt-4o via OpenAI API and for the AWS deployment we will be using Llama3.3 70b.

 > [!NOTE]
 > The main note generation uses the model specified in your environment configuration.
 Additionally, the application provides custom settings where you can test different note instructions against various models:
+> - **Local Development**:
-> - **Local Development**: All models from your `ollama list` appear as testing options in custom settings
+>   - **Ollama**: All models from your `ollama list` appear as testing options in custom settings
+>   - **LM Studio**: Only currently loaded models in LM Studio appear as testing options (unlike Ollama which shows all downloaded models)
 > - **AWS Deployment**: A fixed set of Bedrock models (Meta Llama 3.3 70B, Llama 3.1 405B/70B, Claude 3.7 Sonnet) are available for testing custom note instructions

 ## Storage Configuration